shubhamsborkar/debt-waterfall-skill/debt-waterfall_session_log.md

 # Building the `debt-waterfall` skill — session log

 A working session that designed, built, and tested a reusable skill for extracting a company's debt structure from a single SEC filing.
-Shared for the team as a record of how the skill was scoped and what it does.
+Shared for the subscribers as a record of how the skill was scoped and what it does.

 **Date:** June 2, 2026
 **Participants:** Shubham · Claude (Cowork)